- Our service portfolio

-The Rookie Boot Camp (RBC) is a paid internship program developed by ProductDock and first organized in our offices in Doboj in 2019.
-We are happy to say that since then, we’ve had five successful rounds of the program, four in Doboj and one in Novi Sad, where each brought us at least two new crew members.
+The Rookie Boot Camp (RBC) is a paid internship program developed by ProductDock.
+We are happy to say that we’ve had five successful rounds of the program, four in Doboj and one in Novi Sad, where each brought us at least two new crew members.

 Who is the RBC for?

-The Rookie Boot Camp internship program is designed for young people who are just starting their careers after earning their engineering degrees.
-With our own experience in mind, we created the internship we wished we had when we were starting our career – a training program that provides a skill set needed for young engineers to find their way around daily tasks in an IT company.
+The Rookie Boot Camp internship program is designed for young people just starting their careers after earning their engineering degrees.
+With our own experience in mind, we created the internship we wished we had when we were starting our career.
+A training program that provides the skill set young engineers need to find their way around daily tasks in an IT company.

-And now, a word from our rookies from Novi Sad, who did their internship at the beginning of last year.
+And now, here’s a word from our rookies from Novi Sad, who did their internship at the beginning of last year.